Philip Cullum (he/him), Chair

 Gordon Renouf (he/him), Deputy Chair

-Gordon is one of the team at Ethical Consumers Australia: an organisation dedicated to making it possible for consumers to buy products and services that match their values.
+Gordon is the Chair of the Consumer Consultative Panel of the Australian Securities and Investments Commission and one of the team at Ethical Consumers Australia: an organisation dedicated to making it possible for consumers to buy products and services that match their values.
 ECA created Good On You, a service that provides comprehensive ethical ratings for clothing and accessory brands via the Good On You app (goodonyou.eco).
 Gordon represented consumers on the Banking Code Monitoring and Compliance Committee and the Board of the Telecommunications Industry Ombudsman.
-He is Deputy Chair of Justice Connect and a board member of Good Environmental Choice Australia.
 Gordon was previously Director, Policy and Campaigns, for CHOICE, a member of the Commonwealth Consumer Affairs Advisory Council, Director of the Northern Territory Alcohol Framework, and Foundation Director of the National Pro Bono Resource Centre.
+Gordon has served on various boards including Justice Connect Redfern Legal Centre and Good Environmental Choice Australia.

 Ian Jarratt (he/him)